Isurunc/playwright-test/readme.md

 # Playwright API Test Suite

-This test suite contains Playwright tests to validate five API tests
+This test suite contains Playwright tests to validate six API tests

 1) Get list of all objects.
 2) Add an object using POST.
 3) Get a single object using the above added ID
 4) Update the object added in Step 2 using PUT
+5) Partially update the object using PATCH
-5) Delete the object using DELETE.
+6) Delete the object using DELETE.

 ## Prerequisites
 - Latest version of Node.js 18, 20 or 22.